nielspeen/cubewell/README.md

 Game Loop Summary

-Spawn a new polycube at the pit’s top center.
+Spawn a new polycube at the pit's top center.